 Terra feels the four figs in his hand… and smiles.

 Terra opens his eyes and studies the four at the table.
-Two of the girls are white, the first with curly blonde hair and the second with wavy black hair.
-One is Hispanic with her hair in a long ponytail, and one is black, with a neon pink hair band.
-He tries to fix all four of them in his memory.
-He takes his phone out and snaps a picture, then looks away and checks it to see which of the three girls- no, the four girls seems new to him.
+Two of the girls are White, the first with curly blonde hair and the second with a short black pixie cut.
+One is Latino, brown hair in a long ponytail, and one is Black, with a neon pink hair band.
+He tries to fix all four of them in his memory, then takes his phone out and snaps a picture before looking away to check which of the three girls—no, the four girls seems unfamiliar.

-Terra looks away.
+Terra goes back to watching the girls.
 “I want to know what she’s doing first.
-If she’s got some plots going, or has anyone ensorcelled, or gave someone a token…” He sees the blonde girl playing with her necklace, and wonders if it’s a gift from the fae sitting next to her.
+If she’s got some plots going, or has anyone ensorcelled, or gave someone a token…” The blonde girl plays with a charm on her necklace, and he wonders if it’s a gift from the fae sitting next to her.
 Something that would help her get good grades?
-Get out of doing her chores?
-Maybe just a charm to give her good dreams.
+Make her seem prettier?
+Or maybe just a ward against bad dreams.

-Even if it’s something as simple as figs and egg salad sandwiches for lunch.
+Even if it’s something as simple as figs and egg salad for lunch.

-Terra gives up on trying to stomach down the sandwich and opens the box of raisins.
-He empties them into his mouth and tries to ignore the sour taste in favor of the sweetness.
+Terra’s stomach growls, but instead of trying the sandwich again he opens the box of raisins and empties them into his mouth, ignoring the sour aftertaste as best he can.
 Thanks to some cleverness from Terra’s dad, Puck was bound by oath and contract to look after Terra’s well-being.
-However, there’s a lot of wiggle-room in the word “well-being,” as Terra discovered again and again over the past few months since Puck started watching over him.
+However, there’s a lot of wiggle-room in the word “well-being,” as Terra discovered again and again since Puck started watching over him.